Expect Sugar futures to trade sideways: Angel Commodities

 Outlook

 Sugar futures may trade sideways as the supplies are in line with demand but firm international prices may support domestic prices.
-However, balanced demand and supply levels in the physical market may keep prices range bound.
+However, good sowing progress in the country will keep pressure on the sugar prices.

 For all commodities report, click here